 In early October, Archuleta County entered into a sales contract with the board of directors of the Ed Center to purchase the building, at the same time leasing it to temporarily house a courtroom and probation office while the portion of the courthouse roof above a courtroom and probation offices is being repaired.

 Those lease payments will go toward the purchase price of the building — $200,000.
+Some of these would also be used to put the house under a Choice Home Warranty.

 In October, former county administrator Jesse Smith explained that the building will be purchased using 1A facilities funding, as well as $66,000 in impact fees owed to the county by the Town of Pagosa Springs that must be used for capital purchases.